vasilakisfil/Introspected-REST/README.md

 because that would mean that adding new MicroTypes would require a new parent Media Type which consequently means breaking the clients.
 Instead, each MicroType should be attachable to a parent Media Type that defines such behaviour.

-We should note that according to [RFC 6831](https://tools.ietf.org/html/rfc6838) any Media Type parameters must be very well defined beforehand:

-> Media types MAY elect to use one or more media type parameters, or
->   some parameters may be automatically made available to the media type
->   by virtue of being a subtype of a content type that defines a set of
->   parameters applicable to any of its subtypes.
-In either case, the
->   names, values, and meanings of any parameters MUST be fully specified
->   when a media type is registered in the standards tree, and SHOULD be
->   specified as completely as possible when media types are registered
->   in the vendor or personal trees.

-This goes against our concept of arbiratry number of autonomous MicroTypes that can be included by a parent Media Type parameters.
-We will see in the next section what are the possible solutions to overcome this limitation.

 #### 9.2.1.
 Benefits of MicroTypes
 The benefits when leveraging such architecture are multi-fold.